Locality and thermalization in closed quantum systems: Fluctuations in and and the eigenstate thermalization hypothesis

+The initial distribution, $|c(n)|^2$, and the microcanonical and canonical ones, $\Gamma_{\rm{mic/can}}(\varepsilon)$, are shown in Fig.~\ref{Fig4}(a), for the same quench considered in Figs.~\ref{Fig1} and \ref{Fig3}.
+While the initial distribution will become singly peaked in the TDL \cite{Rigol2008}, this is clearly not the case for the system sizes within reach of exact diagonalization.
+The initial state distribution thus cannot be simply replaced by the microcanonical ensemble.
+Furthermore, the matrix elements of the local operator in the energy eigenbasis of the time evolving Hamiltonian, $O_{nn}$, shown in Figs.~\ref{Fig4}(b1) and \ref{Fig4}(c1) for two different correlation functions, show large fluctuations and, as shown in Sec.~\ref{scaling}, no clear finite-size scaling.
+Thus our data do not support the ETH scenario---at least not for the considered system sizes---yet we already see clear indications that subsystems will thermalize in the TDL as shown in Figs.~\ref{Fig1} and \ref{Fig3}.

+To understand these findings we return to the necessary and sufficient condition for thermalization, Eq.~(\ref{condition}), which requires that the time average of the non-local part vanishes.
+Indeed, the matrix elements $\widetilde{O}_{nn}$ in the subspace spanned by the non-local conserved charges, shown in Figs.~\ref{Fig4}(b2) and (c2), have fluctuations centered around zero which are orders of magnitude smaller than those in $O_{nn}$.
+Furthermore, the fluctuations in $\widetilde O_{nn}$ show a clear finite-size scaling with $\widetilde O_{nn}\to 0$ apparently exponentially for $N\to\infty$, see Fig.~\ref{Fig5}(a) and the discussion in Sec.~\ref{scaling}, while no such scaling is seen for the fluctuations in the matrix elements $O_{nn}$ in the energy eigenbasis.

-\subsection{Fluctuations in $O_{nn}$ and $\widetilde O_{nn}$ and the eigenstate thermalization hypothesis}
+\section{Fluctuations in $O_{nn}$ and $\widetilde O_{nn}$ and the eigenstate thermalization hypothesis}

-According to the eigenstate thermalization hypothesis, $O_{nn}$ should become a smooth function of the eigenenergy $\varepsilon_n$ in the thermodynamic limit.
-For the system sizes we are able to exactly diagonalize we are clearly far from that limit and fluctuations in $O_{nn}$ are large.
+According to the ETH, $O_{nn}$ should become a smooth function of the eigenenergies $\varepsilon_n$ in the TDL.
+For the system sizes we are able to exactly diagonalize we are clearly far from that limit and fluctuations in $O_{nn}$ are large, see Fig.~\ref{Fig4}(c1).
 Nevertheless, we can still check how these fluctuations scale with system size.

 In order to investigate the scaling with system size we define the average size of the fluctuations in an energy interval: